Bilimora: People and culture

-Most of the population is of Gujarati, Marathi, Muslim and other north Indian states particularly that of Uttar pradesh and Bihar.
+Most of the population is of Gujarati, Marathi, Muslim and other north Indian states particularly that of Uttar Pradesh and Bihar.

-There were also a lot of Parsi in the town; now the Parsi population is not that significant, however there is still a street called 'Agiyari Mahollo' inhabited by Parsi.

 Also, a large number of the Sikh community which were stationed there as part of a refugee camp during partition remain in Bilimora.
 Although Bilimora is situated in the state of Gujarat, it has a lot of cultural influence from Mumbai which is around 220 km away.
 It takes 3 hours by train and 4 hours by road to reach Mumbai from Bilimora.

 Transport

-Bilimora is well connected through road, rail & sea.
+Bilimora is well connected by road, rail & sea.
 It takes 3 hours maximum by train and 4 to 5 hours by road from Mumbai.
 The closest domestic & international airport is Surat International Airport, the airport is 79.4 km north-west from Bilimora, located in Surat city.
 The other international airport is Chhatrapati Shivaji Maharaj International Airport, the airport is 213.8 km south from Bilimora, located in Mumbai.

 Bilimora is the only rail junction in the Mumbai division line of the Western Railway (India), from which a narrow gauge line separates from the broad line to arrive at Waghai in the Dang District.
 It is said to be that this narrow gauge line is to be converted into broad gauge and will be extended up to Manmad.
 Bilimora will be well connected through Maharashtra; the survey has been done and the project is to be evaluated for estimate.
 The town of Chikhli is about 10 km to the east, which is on National Highway 8.

 It is directly connected to Saputara - a hill station in Gujarat - by bus.
 The buses come from Bilimora and also from Surat to Nasik or Pune via Bilimora - Saputara.

 The town is about 25 km north of the city of Valsad and about 25 km south of the district headquarters Navsari.

 Banks & ATM

-Bilimora has all major banks, including: Dena bank, the Bank of Baroda, the Federal Bank, HDFC Bank, ICICI Bank, IDBI Bank, Indusland Bank, Punjab National Bank, the State Bank of India and the Union Bank of India.
+Bilimora has all major banks, including Dena bank, the Bank of Baroda, the Federal Bank, HDFC Bank, ICICI Bank, IDBI Bank, Indusland Bank, Punjab National Bank, the State Bank of India and the Union Bank of India.
 There is also one peoples' bank called The Gandevi Peoples' Bank.
 ATMs from these major banks are available in Bilimora.